 By the end of last year the number of Uber drivers has reached almost 4 million in 63 countries and more than 700 cities around the world.
 In Australia, Uber is officially the most popular means of private transport, having overtaken taxis.
 Just three years ago, less than 7% of Australians had used Uber over a three-month period—now this figure is approaching 23% and the demand is still growing by the minute.
 In this dynamic market, businesses that rent a car for Uber drivers have also gained traction.

-If you want to get started with Uber, this blog post is your one-stop-shop that has short answers to all your questions.
-If you’re already an Uber driver and want to learn more, this points you in the right direction to learn more.
+If you want to get started with Uber, this blog post is your one-stop-shop with short answers to all your questions.
+If you’re already an Uber driver and want to learn more, this article will point you in the right direction.

 Table of contents